 For example, let’s take the position of Website Developer.
 Let’s use the LinkedIn Salary tool, which includes information on years of experience, to figure out what we should pay two different Web Developers in Chicago, IL.

 First, you can see that we can look up “Web Developer” in Chicago, IL.
-When then come to the main screen, where you can then pick the drop down to change the years of experience:
+We then come to the main screen, where you can pick the drop down to change the years of experience:

 So, let’s compare our Web Developer candidate with 2 years of experience: